xxl4/me/source/_posts/IT-security-2024-09-19.md

 Published: Mon, 16 Sep 2024 08:45:00 GMT

-**Crest Secures FCDO Funding to Enhance Cyber-Readiness Globally**
+**Crest Secures FCDO Funding to Bolster Overseas Cyber-Readiness**

-Crest, a leading cybersecurity testing and assessment company, has secured funding from the UK Foreign, Commonwealth and Development Office (FCDO) to support countries worldwide in improving their cyber-preparedness.
+Crest, the UK's leading provider of cyber certification and professional development, has secured funding from the Foreign, Commonwealth & Development Office (FCDO) to enhance the cyber-readiness of countries around the world.

-**Program Details**

-The funding will be used to establish a three-year program that will focus on building capacity and expertise within government and critical infrastructure sectors in developing countries.
-The program will involve:

-* **Cybersecurity assessments:** Crest will conduct assessments to evaluate countries' existing cybersecurity capabilities and identify areas for improvement.
+The project aims to build capacity and improve cyber security capabilities in developing countries, particularly in Africa and the Indo-Pacific region.
+Crest will leverage its expertise and global network to deliver practical training and certification programs.

+**Key Objectives of the Project:**

+* **Raise awareness of cyber security risks and threats** within government and critical infrastructure organizations.
-* **Training and workshops:** The company will provide training and workshops to government officials, policymakers, and technical staff to enhance their knowledge and skills in cybersecurity.
+* **Develop and deliver tailored training programs** to equip professionals with the skills and knowledge to prevent and mitigate cyber-attacks.
-* **Policy development:** Crest will assist countries in developing and implementing national cybersecurity strategies and policies.

-**Importance of Cybersecurity Readiness**

-In today's interconnected world, cybersecurity threats pose a significant risk to national security, economic stability, and social well-being.
-By strengthening the cyber-readiness of developing countries, the program aims to:

-* Protect critical infrastructure and protect essential services from cyberattacks.
+* **Provide certification and accreditation** to recognize and validate the expertise of cyber security professionals.
+* **Foster collaboration and information sharing** between countries to enhance regional cyber security cooperation.

+**Benefits to Participating Countries:**

+* **Increased resilience against cyber threats:** Improved cyber security practices will strengthen national defenses and protect critical infrastructure from attacks.
-* Promote economic growth by creating a secure environment for businesses and investments.
+* **Enhanced economic development:** A secure cyber environment promotes innovation, attracts investment, and supports economic growth.
+* **Improved public trust:** Citizens will have greater confidence in government and critical infrastructure operators that demonstrate a commitment to cyber security.

+**Expected Outcomes:**

-* Safeguard citizens' data and privacy from cyber threats.
+* **Trained and certified cyber security professionals** with the skills to address current and emerging threats.

-**Crest's Expertise**

-Crest brings a wealth of experience and expertise in cybersecurity testing and assessment to the program.
-The company has worked with organizations in over 60 countries, providing them with actionable insights and guidance to improve their cybersecurity posture.

-**Partnership with FCDO**

-The UK FCDO is a leading global actor in promoting cybersecurity.
-Its funding for Crest's program demonstrates its commitment to supporting developing countries in addressing the challenges posed by cyber threats.

-**Conclusion**

-Crest's FCDO-funded program is a valuable initiative that will help countries around the world enhance their cyber-readiness.
-By building capacity, providing training, and supporting policy development, Crest is playing a vital role in safeguarding the digital landscape and promoting a more secure and prosperous future for all.
+* **Strengthened cyber security policies and regulations** to protect national interests.
+* **Enhanced collaboration and cooperation** between countries in the fight against cybercrime.
+* **Increased awareness of cyber security risks** among key decision-makers and the general public.

+Crest's CEO, Ian Glover, emphasized the importance of the project: "Cyber security is essential for national security, economic prosperity, and public trust.
+By supporting this initiative, the FCDO is demonstrating its commitment to helping countries around the world build resilient and secure cyber ecosystems."

+The project is expected to run for three years and will be delivered in partnership with local organizations and experts in each participating country.

 ## Automation driving SD-WAN optimisation
 [Read more](https://www.computerweekly.com/feature/Automation-driving-SD-WAN-optimisation)